 - 1. The senior executive whose performance is being reviewed - 2.
-The rater of the senior executive(s) whose performance is being reviewed - 3.
+The rater of the senior executive(s) or senior professional whose performance is being reviewed - 3.
 The direct subordinate of the senior executive whose performance is being reviewed.

 To participate in PRB deliberations, each member must have a current performance rating of Fully Successful or higher.